mdancho84/mdancho84.github.io/_posts/2022-07-06-modeldown-automate-explainable-ai.md

 # 💡 Conclusions

 You learned how to use the `modelDown` library to not only automate an Explainable AI website report but you also learned how to use it to create 2 business insights.
-Great work! **But, there's a lot more to becoming a data scientist.**
+Great work! **But, there's a lot more to becoming a Business Scientist.**

-If you'd like to become a data scientist (and have an awesome career, improve your quality of life, enjoy your job, and all the fun that comes along), then I can help with that.
+If you'd like to become a Business Scientist (and have an awesome career, improve your quality of life, enjoy your job, and all the fun that comes along), then I can help with that.

 ## Step 1: Watch my Free 40-Minute Webinar